 It’s important to be very careful with using any kind of new medication or supplement when you have liver problems or immune system issues.
-Certain enzymes in your liver can be increased such as ALT when taking CBD which can increase the risk of liver damage – particularly when combined with other activities that may further increase risk such as alcohol or intake of substances which tax the liver’s detoxification processes.
+Certain enzymes in your liver can be increased such as ALT when taking any new supplement which can increase the risk of liver damage – particularly when combined with other activities that may further increase risk such as alcohol or intake of substances which tax the liver’s detoxification processes.

 The other major risk factor which we’ve outlined above is prescription medications or liver processed pharmaceutical intake which can also weaken the liver and expose you to damage.
-CBD used at low doses reduces this risk factor but at high doses can heighten certain harmful toxins in your liver that impair the toxin removal process (this is called the p450 enzyme in the liver – responsible for nullifying harmful chemicals that come into your bloodstream and system).
-How this happens is the CBD compound is also processed by the same enzyme – this means when another (more powerful or harmful) compound comes in, there is less ‘availability’ for the enzyme to attack and remove it, meaning it can build up.
+Hemp oil used at low doses reduces this risk factor but at high doses can heighten certain harmful toxins in your liver that impair the toxin removal process (this is called the p450 enzyme in the liver – responsible for nullifying harmful chemicals that come into your bloodstream and system).
+How this happens is the CBG compound is also processed by the same enzyme – this means when another (more powerful or harmful) compound comes in, there is less ‘availability’ for the enzyme to attack and remove it, meaning it can build up.

-Particularly avoid using hemp extract oils if you are already taking any kind of opioids or anti inflammatories which tax the liver, are drinking or using strong medication such as those for chemotherapy or other chronic diseases.
-Again – the individuals using these types of medications are also usually immuno compromised – if your immune system has been reduced or become vulnerable in any way it’s also suggested to avoid.
+Particularly avoid using hemp extract oils if you are already taking any kind of opioids or anti-inflammatories which tax the liver, are drinking or using strong medication such as those for chemotherapy or other chronic diseases.
+Again – the individuals using these types of medications are also usually immuno-compromised – if your immune system has been reduced or become vulnerable in any way it’s also suggested to avoid.

 A key thing to note about any supplement or medicine is every individual has genetic variations and body nuances (eg with their gut flora) that can result in certain acceptance or reactions against different compounds.
-It’s important to test and see what works with you and whether your body agrees with CBD oil.
-Be aware of your body and note the potential CBD oil side effects that may personally apply to your circumstance.
+It’s important to test and see what works with you and whether your body agrees with the oil.
+Be aware of your body and note the potential side effects that may personally apply to your circumstance.